Mission of the Undiagnosed Hackathon

 Data

-During the Undiagnosed Hackathon in India, we plan to analyze data from 20 children or adults from India, with the goal of providing answers and potential diagnoses where none have been found before.
+During the Undiagnosed Hackathon in Signapore, we plan to analyze data from 25 children or adults from Asian Pacific region, with the goal of providing answers and potential diagnoses where none have been found before.

 Over two days, collaborators will have the opportunity to engage closely with detailed clinical information, advanced genomic and transcriptome data, and state-of-the-art phenotyping tools to help examine participant cases and look for answers.